IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-editing.md

 <!-- end: Angular -->

 > [!NOTE]
-> Any changes made to the cell's `EditValue` in edit mode, will trigger the appropriate [editing event](editing.md#event-arguments-and-sequence) on exit and apply to the [transaction state](batch-editing.md) (if transactions are enabled).
+> Any changes made to the cell's `EditValue` in edit mode, will trigger the appropriate [editing event](editing.md#event-arguments-and-sequence) on exit and apply to the transaction state if transactions are enabled.

 > [!NOTE]
 > The cell template `Cell` controls how a column's cells are shown when outside of edit mode.
 > The cell editing template directive `CellEditor`, handles how a column's cells in edit mode are displayed and controls the edited cell's edit value.

 > [!NOTE]
 >By using `CellEditor` with any type of editor component, the keyboard navigation flow will be disrupted.
 The same applies to direct editing of the custom cell that enters edit mode.
-This is because the **focus** will remain on the **cell element**, not on the editor component that we've added - [Select](../select.md), [Combo](../combo.md), etc. This is why we should take leverage of the `Focus` directive, which will move the focus directly in the in-cell component and will preserve **a fluent editing flow** of the cell/row.
+This is because the **focus** will remain on the **cell element**, not on the editor component that we've added.
+This is why we should take leverage of the `Focus` directive, which will move the focus directly in the in-cell component and will preserve **a fluent editing flow** of the cell/row.

 <!-- Angular -->